AdityaMohite47/AdityaMohite47/README.md

 <h4 align='center' >
-   I'm always open to connecting and exploring new opportunities.
+   Always open to connecting and exploring new opportunities.
 Feel free to reach out!
 </h4>

 <p align='center'>